How To Use The Index And Match Functions In Excel

 If you want to return a single value, you will need to specify the row_num and column_num for the value that you want to return.
 For example, to return the value in the first row and first column of a range, use:

-See also How to Calculate Pv in Excel
+See also How to Use VLOOKUP Across Multiple Excel Files and Worksheets

 =INDEX(range, 1, 1)